-To contact our Attendance Officer, Miss Rodrigues, about any attendance-related issues you can email firstname.lastname@example.org or else call on 01473 726178, option 2 is her voicemail.
+To contact our Attendance Officer, about any attendance-related issues you can email firstname.lastname@example.org or else call on 01473 726178, option 2 is her voicemail.

-A copy of our Attendance policy can be found here
+A copy of the Our Lady of Walsingham Trust Attendance policy can be found here

 Support on school attendance